Bezzera BB005 Coffee Grinder

 Beans can better preserve from oxidation when it is bean form.
 In powdered form, the surface area will increase exponentially which hasten oxidation.

-This is an on demand grinder, meaning the beans will be ground and immediately dosed into the portafilter for immediate use only when it’s activated.
+This is an on-demand coffee grinder, meaning the beans will be ground and immediately dosed into the portafilter for immediate use only when it’s activated.

-The Bezzera BB005 has a timer to dose the amount of coffee needed according to the duration set.
+The Bezzera BB005 coffee grinder has a timer to dose the amount of coffee needed according to the duration set.

 To activate, hit the button conveniently located under the outlet chute while you are placing the portafilter.